 Confused by crypto?

 If you haven’t jumped on the cryptocurrency bandwagon, it’s OK you’re not alone.
 Only an estimated 58.7% of Americans choose to put their money into a digital wallet.

-However, if you’re one of the 196.1 million Americans who don’t own crypto and say that the reason you’re not buying into cryptocurrency is because it’s too complicated or difficult to understand, Finder may be able to help with our guide to cryptocurrency which contains key terms, providers and players in the crypto world.
+However, if you’re one of the 196.1 million Americans who don’t own crypto and say that the reason you’re not buying into cryptocurrency is because it’s too complicated or difficult to understand, Finder may be able to help with our guide to cryptocurrency which contains key terms, exchanges and players in the crypto world.